 Not that the M2 Air has super fluid refresh: this is a 60Hz LCD panel, not a 120Hz one.
 Yes, I'd prefer a faster refresh rate option for greater visual fluidity, but I think Apple has been quite savvy here (in terms of positioning anyway): the Liquid Retina panel here isn't the Liquid Retina XDR you'll find in the pricier MacBook Pro 14- and 16-inch models.
 So if you're willing to pay more for those and their Mini LED panels then you'll receive added brightness and higher refresh rate in return.
 But most people don't really need that for on-the-go work and would rather save the cash, I suspect.

-In this section (solely because of the alliteration) I also want to talk about the new speakers.
+In this section (solely because of the alliteration of 'screen' and 'speakers') I also want to talk about the new speakers.
 Because the MacBook Air M2 brings things more up to date with a four-speaker system that not only sounds decent and nicely wide-staged to my ears, but also supports Apple's Spatial Audio when playing Dolby Atmos supported video/music.
 Sweet!